 Malignant External Otitis

-Malignant external otitis is infection of the external ear that has spread to involve the skull bone containing part of the ear canal, the middle ear, and the inner ear (temporal bone).
+Malignant external otitis is infection of the external ear that has spread to the skull bone (temporal bone) containing the ear canal, the middle ear, and the inner ear.

 Malignant external otitis occurs mainly in people with a weakened immune system and in older people with diabetes.
-Infection of the external ear, usually caused by the bacteria Pseudomonas, spreads into the temporal bone, causing severe, life-threatening infection.
-Despite the name, the infection is not cancerous (malignant).
-Other names include necrotizing otitis externa and skull base osteomyelitis.
+Infection of the external ear, usually caused by the bacteria Pseudomonas,spreads into the temporal bone, causing severe, life-threatening infection.
+Methicillin-resistant Staphylococcus aureus (MRSA) has also been identified as a cause.
+Despite the name, the infection is notcancerous (malignant).

-The diagnosis is based on computed tomography (CT) scan results.
+The diagnosis is based on CT scan results.
 Doctors also do a culture (a sample of the discharge is grown in a laboratory to identify the microorganisms).
-Often doctors need to take a small piece of tissue (biopsy) from the ear canal to make sure that the symptoms are not caused by cancer.
+Often doctors need to take a small piece of tissue from the ear canal and examine it under a microscope (biopsy) to make sure that the symptoms are not caused by cancer.

 Generic NameSelect Brand Names